act65/generalisation/README.md

 In this we explore estimation error, aka generalisaion (although, ).
 And is closely related to over/under fitting.

+So to control for approximation and optimisation error, we should expect that;

+* models are trained until their gradient norm is less than some threshold (ie progress has slowed to a crawl).
+*

 What about how the size of the networks effects generalisation?
 A separate topic.
 So what is this topic?
 How does learning dynamics effect generalisation.

 Is it really sensible to consider only learning dynamics w.r.t generalisation?
 Other factors include; representation, capacity, (which also effect the learning dynamics?!? argh too complex...)

+Should charachterise the connection between generalisation and under/over fitting?
+Define under/over fitting.